What is an Area of Refuge System?: FAQs for Area of Refuge Requirements

 5. Question:

-Does AOR system installation require certification or licensing?
+Does an AOR system installation require certification or licensing?

 Answer: The answer will vary from jurisdiction to jurisdiction—the best approach is to contact the AHJ or Fire Marshal to ask if specific fire/life safety submittal forms or permits are required for a two-way emergency communication system.